Shape modes and jet formation on ultrasound-driven wall-attached bubbles: Introduction

 It is crucial to note that the dispersion relation (\ref{eq:DispRel}), which describes the linear stability of the interface, is independent of the spherical harmonic order $m$.
 Consequently, a departure from the spherical symmetry state leads to a set of $l+1$ linearly independent and equally probable solutions.
 In this context, the spectrum is termed as \emph{degenerate}.
 The final deformation pattern, determined by a specific combination of shape modes with the same $l$ as represented in equation (\ref{eq:DefSphHarm}), will be selected by nonlinear effects \citep{Chossat1991Steady-State03-Symmetry}.

 Drops and bubbles are two of the most common forms of fluids encapsulated within one another.
 The predictions of the Rayleigh-Lamb spectrum for small shape oscillations of liquid drops have been experimentally confirmed by \cite{Trinh1982AnSystems} by suspending the drops in a host fluid through acoustic forces.
 To eliminate the influence of acoustic trapping and enable fully non-invasive investigations, researchers have also conducted experiments in space using free-floating drops \citep{Wang1996OscillationsSpace} or during parabolic flights employing a liquid layer enclosed within a spherical container \citep{Falcon2009CapillaryGravity}.
 Nevertheless, the applicability of the Rayleigh-Lamb spectrum is limited to inviscid fluids and infinitesimal interfacial deformations.
 The influence of viscosity has been studied by \cite{Miller1968TheFluid}, \cite{Prosperetti1980FreeProblem} and \cite{EboAdou2016FaradayAnalysis}, who found that increased viscosity raises the acceleration threshold for the onset of shape modes, particularly as the wave number increases.
 Concerning finite deformations, \cite{Tsamopoulos1983NonlinearBubbles} were the first to analytically investigate weakly nonlinear effects on inviscid axisymmetric drops.
 Later, \cite{Lundgrent1988OscillationsEffects} employed a boundary integral method to compute large axisymmetric motions with weak viscous effects.
 More recently, \cite{Ebo-Adou2019FaradaySimulation} conducted fully three-dimensional viscous simulations, which revealed the final deformation patterns of the interface as determined by nonlinear effects.
-The $l = 1$ mode exhibits alternating rigid body motion, the $l = 2$ mode alternates between oblate and prolate spheroidal shapes, and modes with $l \geq 3$ produce patterns analogous to Platonic solids.
+The $l = 2$ mode alternates between oblate and prolate spheroidal shapes, and modes with $l \geq 3$ produce patterns analogous to Platonic solids.
+Building on this, \cite{Panda2024DropDrops} extended the study to higher spherical harmonic degrees and amplitudes.